develamit/tts-api/README.md

 tts-api
 =======

-tts-api is an API interface for Google Translate's text-to-speech.
+tts-api is an API for Google Translate's text-to-speech functionality.

 Google Translate imposes a 100 character limit on input text; tts-api accepts text of arbitrary length.